Master Services Agreement

 | Service | The Doro Platform and any related service, including identity verification orchestration, document handling, transaction record-keeping, and audit trail |

-| Transaction | A property sale processed through the Doro Platform, including the issuance of a payment link, the buyer's payment, conversion if applicable, and settlement to the seller and other recipients |
+| Transaction | A property purchase processed through the Doro Platform, including the issuance of a payment link, the Buyer's payment (whether in a single payment or in Tranches), any conversion, and settlement to the Seller and other recipients through one or more Legs |

 | UAE | United Arab Emirates |